GrzegorzSzczepanek/gamify.nvim/README.md

 | **Vim enjoyer**            | Spend at least 100 hours in nvim                                             | 4500    |
 | **Get a Life!**            | Spend at least 200 hours in nvim                                             | 9000    |

+## Contributing
+Contributions, whether they're bug fixes, new features, documentation improvements, or other enhancements, are always welcome.
+To ensure a smooth collaboration, please follow these steps:

+1. **Open an Issue**: Before submitting a Pull Request (PR), please open an issue to discuss the proposed change.
+This helps us understand the problem or enhancement you are addressing and avoid duplicate work.

+2. **Fork the Repository**: Create a copy of this repository in your own GitHub account by clicking the "Fork" button.

+3. **Make Changes**: Implement your changes in a new branch.
+Use meaningful commit messages to describe your work.

+4. **Submit a Pull Request**: Once your changes are ready, submit a PR to the main repository.
+Ensure that you:
+   - Reference the issue number (if applicable) in your PR description.
+   - Provide a clear and concise summary of your changes.

+5. **Code Review**: Your PR will be reviewed, and feedback may be provided.

 ## License
 Licensed under the [Apache License 2.0](LICENSE).